manyfold3d/fasp_client/README.md

 # FaspClient
 A Rails engine that implements the non-provider side of the [Fediverse Auxiliary Service Provider (FASP)](https://fediscovery.org) standard.

+IMPORTANT NOTE: This code is in its very early days.
+The database migration will be changing up until the first release is tagged.
+DON'T use it in production yet, as you WILL need to rollback and re-migrate until it stabilises.

 ## Features

 * [Base URL discovery](https://github.com/mastodon/fediverse_auxiliary_service_provider_specifications/blob/main/general/v0.1/protocol_basics.md#base-url) ✅